Ohannain/screen-lens/README.md

-# lens
+# screen lens
-Crowd sourced time stamps for on screen actor information.
+Crowd sourced timestamps for on screen actor information.

+Sorted by tmdb id.